IdokoChidimma/Crop-And-Soil-Fertility-Analysis/README.md

    ![Average NPK Levels per Crop](https://github.com/user-attachments/assets/ddefa1a1-3a4c-4831-8871-fddadb825182)

    The average NPK (Nitrogen, Phosphorus, and Potassium) levels vary significantly across different crop types, highlighting the unique nutrient requirements of each.
 Among all crops analyzed, Millet, Barley, and Oil Seeds recorded the highest concentrations of soil nutrients, indicating that these crops either require or thrive in more nutrient rich conditions.
 This variation is crucial for developing targeted fertilizer recommendations.
-For instance, high NPK-demand crops like millet and barley may need nutrient-enriched soils, while crops with lower NPK needs can be grown on less fertile soils to avoid over fertilization.
+For instance, high NPK demand crops like millet and barley may need nutrient enriched soils, while crops with lower NPK needs can be grown on less fertile soils to avoid over fertilization.

 ### 2. Which crops are most commonly represented in the dataset?